RobinPicard/cloud-functions-test/README.md

     * If you pass this object as a key in a dict, the test will only check that all other key/value pairs are found in the actual output
     ```
     A:
-        output = {"a": 1, "b": Ellipsis}
+        output = {"a": 1, Ellipsis: Ellipsis}
     ```
     This will match with `actual_output = {"a": 1, "b": 2, "c": 3}`
 * Types

-    You can include both basic types (int, str...) and types from the typing package (Union, Tuple...) in the expected output.
+    You can include both basic/collection types (int, float, str, list, dict) and types from the typing package (Any, Union, List, Tuple, Dict) in the expected output.
-    * Rather simple case
+    * Simple case
         ```
         A:
             output = List[int]